 3. Tooth loss can happen with little notice

 There are many things that could lead to tooth loss and it’s not just age.
 Young adults between the ages of 20 and 34 years have on average 5 teeth missing already.
 Diet could be one factor while neglect could be another.
 This could be avoided by visiting your dentist regularly so any issues with your teeth can be detected and treated early.

 Your gums may be puffy and red but they may not hurt.
 This could signify gingivitis, which is the early stage of gum disease.
 This will be noticed by your dentist as long as you attend regularly.

-5. Bad breath due to teeth neglect
+5. Bad breath due to poor mouth hygiene

 6. Cavities need treating early

 If you don’t get plaque and tartar removed by your dentist, cavities are more likely to form unnoticed.
 A small cavity is easy to remedy but larger cavities are sometimes impossible to fill.
 They may need longer and more expensive treatment like a root canal and crown.
 A 6 monthly dental check-up can sort these sorts of problems out before it’s too late.

 7. Tooth stains can be hard to remove